-Until recently, our facility was the only one in the United States that housed a 3D Sand Printer to print molds and cores for foundry use.
+Until recently, our facility was one of the few in the United States that housed a 3D Sand Printer to print molds and cores for foundry use.
 There are now more 3D sand printers in the U.S. however, we continue to raise the bar within the industry.
 We are constantly looking for new and better ways to serve our customers.
 Aside from the addition of the sand printer, we have recently added a new Bridge Mill with a bigger capacity allowing us to now take on jobs that once had to be turned down due to size restrictions.
 We have also recently added an FDM printer, allowing us to print prototype pieces as well as parts and tooling.
 We will continue to lead the way within the industry by adding new machines to help better serve our customers.

-Our Facility Now Has 25 Machining Centers Including:
+Our Facility Now Has Multiple Machining Centers Including: